LebToki/Laragon-Dashboard/README.md

 # Feedback
 We're confident that our Laragon root directory index page will enhance your development experience and streamline your workflow.
 Try it out today and let us know what you think!
 Don't forget to star the project to stay up-to-date on future improvements, and please share your feedback with us.
 We're always looking for ways to make our index page even better for you.

+**
+# Changelog:

+- Version 1.2.3 (Latest):

+Added Python based project detection case: The switch case for detecting Python based projects has been implemented, allowing the system to recognize Python projects within the Laragon root directory.
+This enables specific handling and customization for Python projects.

+Added Python project icon to the assets: A new icon representing Python projects has been added to the assets directory.
+This icon enhances the visual representation and differentiation of Python projects within the Laragon Server Index Page.

+- Version 1.2.2:

+Updated UI for enhanced user experience: The user interface of the Laragon Server Index Page has been refined with improved styling, layout adjustments, and optimized visual elements.
+These enhancements aim to provide a more user-friendly and visually appealing experience for developers.

+Performance optimizations: Several optimizations have been implemented to improve the overall performance and loading speed of the Laragon Server Index Page.
+These optimizations ensure faster navigation and smoother interactions within the index page.

+- Version 1.2.1:

+Added search functionality: A search bar has been integrated into the index page, allowing developers to search for specific projects or files within the Laragon root directory.
+This feature provides a convenient way to locate and access desired resources quickly.

+Sorting and filtering options: Sorting and filtering options have been introduced, enabling developers to organize and manage their projects based on various criteria such as name, date modified, size, or framework type.
+This facilitates efficient project management and simplifies navigation.

+- Version 1.2.0:

+Customizable themes: The Laragon Server Index Page now supports customizable themes.
+Users can select different themes or apply custom CSS styles to personalize the visual appearance of the index page according to their preferences.

+Improved framework detection: The framework detection algorithm has been enhanced to automatically detect popular frameworks such as Laravel, Symfony, and WordPress within the Laragon root directory.
+This results in more accurate identification and tailored handling of framework-specific projects.

+- Version 1.1.0:

+Initial release: The Laragon Server Index Page was initially introduced, providing a user-friendly and efficient interface for managing projects within the Laragon server environment.
+The index page included features like project visualization, basic file operations, and framework detection for Laravel.